n4heen/BNB_BOOKING/README.txt

+The website is fully functional with

-There are a total over 6 users registered into the database.
+There are a total over 8 users registered into the database.
 4 users being already in the data as stated in th major assignment handout.
-2 users are registered through the registeration page.
+Another 4 users are registered through the registeration page.
 More users can be registered by filling out the form in the registration page.

 User 1: